hissssst/pathex/README.md

 ## What is Pathex?

 Pathex is a library for performing fast actions with nested data structures in Elixir.
-With pathex you can trivially set, get and update values in structures
+With pathex you can trivially set, get and update values in structures.
+You can checkout benchmarks at https://github.com/hissssst/pathex_bench

 ## Why another library?